-- 1. The COVERED PARTY must, as a condition precedent to the right of protection afforded by this coverage, give the PLF, at the address shown in the Declarations, as soon as practicable, written notice of any CLAIM made against the COVERED PARTY.
-In the event a SUIT is brought against the COVERED PARTY, the COVERED PARTY must immediately notify and deliver to the PLF, at the address shown in the Declarations, every demand, notice, summons, or other process received by the COVERED PARTY or the COVERED PARTY'S representatives. - 2.
-If the COVERED PARTY becomes aware of a specific act, error, or omission for which coverage is provided under this Plan during the COVERAGE PERIOD, the COVERED PARTY must give written notice to the PLF as soon as practicable during the COVERAGE PERIOD of: - a.
-The specific act, error, or omission; - b.
-DAMAGES and any other injury that has resulted or may result; and - c.
-The circumstances by which the COVERED PARTY first became aware of such act, error, or omission;
+1. The COVERED PARTY must, as a condition precedent to the right of protection afforded by this coverage, give the PLF, at the address shown in the Declarations, as soon as practicable, written notice of any CLAIM made against the COVERED PARTY.
+In the event a SUIT is brought against the COVERED PARTY, the COVERED PARTY must immediately notify and deliver to the PLF, at the address shown in the Declarations, every demand, notice, summons, or other process received by the COVERED PARTY or the COVERED PARTY'S representatives.

+2. If the COVERED PARTY becomes aware of facts or circumstances that reasonably could be expected to be the basis of a CLAIM for which coverage may be provided under this Plan, the COVERED PARTY must give written notice to the PLF as soon as practicable during the COVERAGE PERIOD of:

+a.
+The specific act, error, or omission;

+b.
+DAMAGES and any other injury that has resulted or may result; and c.
+The circumstances by which the COVERED PARTY first became aware of such act, error, or omission.